 The probability of committing the type I error is measured by the significance level (α) of a hypothesis test.
 The significance level indicates the probability of erroneously rejecting the true null hypothesis.
-For instance, the significance level of 0.05 reveals that there is a 5% probability of rejecting the true null hypothesis.
+For instance, a significance level of 0.05 reveals that there is a 5% probability of rejecting the true null hypothesis.

 How to Avoid a Type I Error?

-It is not possible to completely eliminate the probability of the type I error in hypothesis testing.
+It is not possible to completely eliminate the probability of a type I error in hypothesis testing.
 However, there are opportunities to minimize the risks of obtaining results that contain a type I error.

 However, lowering the significance level may lead to a situation wherein the results of the hypothesis test may not capture the true parameter or the true difference of the test.

 Sam is a financial analyst.
 He runs a hypothesis test to discover whether there is a difference in the average price changes for large-cap and small-cap stocks.